It’s not too late.

 In this way you’ll get to those experiences that you value most.
 That matter most to you if you lost them.

 Decide: Is your job important to you?
 Then make sure that you do what’s necessary to ensure you keep that.
 Try to up-skill to remain on top of your area.
 Learn communication and coaching techniques to make you a better listener.
-Search out people around you, who you can offer to help.
+What really matters Search out people around you, who you can offer to help.
 When you change yourself the circumstances around you will change, as if by magic.

 Is your house important to you?
 Then make sure you secure this asset in whatever way possible.
 Make sure you have income protection insurance or tied you over in case of loss of job or income.
 Along the way, save sufficient in a separate bank account to cover personal expenses for up to six months.

 Is your health important to you?
 If so, decide that you will do something about the stresses, the negative beliefs you hold, the substances you are putting into your body.
 What really matters Change your beliefs.
 Change your attitudes.
 Change your eating patterns.

 By doing those things, you will have decided what really matters to you.

 Now is the time to prioritize and de-clutter your life.
 Focus on those issues, people, and experiences that are the most important to you.